sonalita/pihole-https-cloudflare/README.md

   - caddy_config:/config
 ```

-This way, Caddy will request test certificates that don't count towards rate limits.
+This way, Caddy will request test certificates that will not count towards rate limits.

 ### 4. Run the stack